 Visiting St Kitts and Nevis on a superyacht charter is simply magical.
-The two-island nation of St Kitts and Nevis is a relative latecomer to the luxury yachting scene but is an increasingly appealing destination.
+The two-island nation is a relative latecomer to the luxury yachting scene but has become an increasingly appealing destination.
 Read on to discover why you should visit this idyllic pair of Caribbean islands on a charter vacation.

 Located in the northern arc of the Leeward Islands, St Kitts and Nevis gained independence from the UK in 1983 following over 350 years of changing hands between the French and English.

 St Kitts and Nevis are now becoming an increasingly popular yacht charter destination.
 Here are five reasons why you should visit the sister islands on your next luxury yacht charter to the Caribbean.

 St Kitts and Nevis’ burgeoning reputation as the Caribbean's next premier yachting destination is mainly down to the newly built Christophe Harbour which, with a state-of-the-art marina, caters to the needs of luxury yachts like nowhere else in the region.

 There is more to Christophe Harbour than world-class superyacht facilities, however.
 The 2,500-acre development also incorporates a new marina village with a Park Hyatt hotel, a golf course, boutique shops, eateries and luxury properties.

 St Kitts’ best beaches are on its south-eastern peninsula and must be explored on a crewed yacht charter.
 Enticing views of Nevis and a line-up of restaurants and bars makes the secluded mile-long stretch of Cockleshell Bay Beach a firm favourite, while yacht-goers are likely to have the quiet, golden sands of Major’s Bay Beach to themselves.